collaborativebioinformatics/RPG_Pikachu/README.md

 ## Introduction

-After two decades of refinements, the human reference genome (GRCh38) has become accurate and complete that the vertebrate genomes have ever been produced.
+After two decades of refinements, the human reference genome (GRCh38) has become more accurate and mostly complete.
 However, there are still hundreds of unresolved gaps persist, and no single chromosome has been finished from end to end because of the existence of highly repeated sequences (called transposable elements).
 Foutunatedly, by using the high-coverage & ultra-long-read technologies, several scientific groups have presented a new human genome assembly that surpasses the continuity of GRCh38, along with a gapless, telomere-to-telomere assembly of a human chromosome, which is called CHM13 reference genome.
 And for this brand new human reference genome, the precise annotation of variants and genes is required.

 ## Input: